bhomika234/simple-calculator/README.md

 # simple-calculator
-This is my first Repository
+This is my first Git Repository
+Bhoomika kumari